Sexual Surrogate Partner Therapy

-Over the past twenty years, the ICASA Sexual Recovery Programme has enabled hundreds of men and women to gain control of their sexual responses, establish healthy relationships and lead full and satisfying sex lives.
-This is made possible through a skilled and highly sensitive professional team that includes the Principal, Mentors and ICASA Surrogate Partners.
+Over the past twenty years, the ICASA Sexual Surrogate Partner Programme has enabled hundreds of men and women to overcome sexual dysfunctions, gain control of their sexual responses and lead full and satisfying sex lives.
+This is made possible through a skilled and highly sensitive professional team that includes ICASA Sexual Surrogate Partners.

 Surrogate Partners are highly trained and sensitive individuals, defined by their ability to give of themselves emotionally and physically in order to help and free others from their anxieties and inhibitions.